-- 57. When the Commander finds that the supervisory force investigation review is complete and the findings are supported by the evidence, the investigation file shall be forwarded to the ForcePerformance Review Board.
-Unit of the Compliance Bureau The ForcePerformance Review BoardUnit shall review the supervisory force investigationreview to ensure that it is complete and that the findings are supported by the evidence.
-The ForcePerformance Review BoardUnit shall ensure that the investigation file is forwarded to the Internal Affairs BureauDivision for recordkeeping.
+57. When the Commander finds that the supervisory force review is complete and the findings are supported by the evidence, the file shall be forwarded to the Performance Review Unit of the Compliance Bureau.
+The Performance Review Unit shall review the supervisory force review to ensure that it is complete and that the findings are supported by the evidence.
+The Performance Review Unit shall ensure that the file is forwarded to the Internal Affairs Division for recordkeeping.
 Where the Performance Review Unit of the Compliance Bureau determines that a supervisory force review, which has been completed by the supervisor and reviewed by the chain of command, is deficient, the Performance Review Unit shall forward the review to the supervisor for correction.
-Any performance deficiencies in the investigation or review will be noted in the affected Commander's performance records. - 58.
-At the discretion of the Chief, a supervisory force investigationreview may be assigned or re-assigned to another supervisor, whether within or outside of the Command in which the incident occurred, or may be returned to the original supervisor for further investigationreview or analysis.
-This assignment or re-assignment shall be explained in writing. - 59.
-Where, after a supervisory force investigation review, a use of force is found to violate policy, the Chief shall direct and ensure appropriate discipline and/or corrective action.
-Where the use of force indicates policy, training, tactical, or equipment concerns, the Chief shall also ensure that necessary training is delivered and that policy, tactical, or equipment concerns are resolved. - 2.
-Force Investigations by the Internal Affairs Bureau Division
+Any performance deficiencies in the investigation or review will be noted in the affected Commander's performance records.